 Developer Team Cherry caught the world by surprise when they released Hollow Knight back in 2017.
-The indie Metroidvania filled with spooky insects has garnered a reputation for being a challenging but fair 2D action-platformer that encourages exploration and experimentation.
+The indie Metroidvania, filled with spooky insects, has gained a reputation for being a challenging but fair 2D action-platformer that encourages exploration and experimentation.

-The game is centered on its title protagonist, a silent sword-wielding knight on a quest to unlock the mysteries of Hallownest, a dark and dangerous kingdom offering treasures to any brave enough to explore its treacherous environments.
-Hollow Knight does a great job at creating an atmospheric experience thanks to its stunning visuals, excellent sound design, and large game world.
+The game is centered on its title protagonist, a silent sword-wielding knight on a quest to unlock the mysteries of Hallownest, a dark and dangerous kingdom that offers treasures to any brave enough to explore its treacherous environments.
+Hollow Knight does a great job of creating an atmospheric experience thanks to its stunning visuals, excellent sound design, and large game world.

 Yoshi’s Crafted World

 Nintendo’s favorite green dinosaur made his debut on Switch this year in Yoshi’s Crafted World, a charming side-scrolling platformer presented in stunning 2.5D visuals.
 Serving as both a sequel to Woolly World and a soft-reboot for the Yoshi games, Crafted World introduces a new ‘switch’ mechanic that allows the player to change the camera perspective to reveal objects in the background.

 The game has Yoshi and his friends setting off on an adventure to recover the lost gems of the magical Sundream Stone after Bowser Jr. and Kamek try to steal them.
 Crafted World features a colorful, handcrafted art style where characters and objects stand-out, as well as satisfying platforming in both single-player and co-op.

 Want to learn more about Yoshi’s Crafted World?
 Check out our review.